Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Introduction

 Overall, our algorithm is fast and simple, and our analysis is quite general.
-We believe that our algorithm has the potential to be implemented on a large scale, and our approach may contribute to deeper understanding of contextual bandits.
+We believe that the algorithm has the potential to be implemented on a large scale, and our analysis may contribute to deeper understanding of contextual bandits.
 We will go over the details in the rest of this article.